forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 draft: true

 ---
+## TL;DR
+There are many factors when choosing a static site generator, but in this article we’re doing a deep dive into build time efficiency.
+[Hugo](https://gohugo.io) (written in Go with no dependencies) proved to be much faster than [Jekyll](https://jekyllrb.com) (written in Ruby).
+We ran two tests, one with no plugins or additional code, just generator Vs generator.
+The second was with plugins and template code to achieve feature parity.
+Both tests we run on sites composed of 10, 100, 1,000, and 10,000 pages.

 We put Hugo and Jekyll toe-to-toe to see how they compare when building static sites.
 There are many factors when choosing a static site generator, but in this article, we're doing a deep dive into build time efficiency.

 ## Why Did We Do This?